 General comments:

-This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
-The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex I.
+This Annex contains additional instructions in relation to the templates included in Annex III of this Regulation.
+The first column of the next table identifies the items to be reported by identifying the columns and lines as showed in the template in Annex III.

 This annex relates to quarterly and annual submission of information for third country branches.